 They only need it spring through summer, don’t fertilize them in the fall or winter.
 Winter growth is usually very weak and leggy, so you really don’t want to encourage that.

+You can feed your plant monthly with a liquid fertilizer mixed at half strength.
 I recommend using organic plant food, rather than a synthetic one.
-Wandering jews can be sensitive to chemical fertilizers.
+Wandering dudes can be sensitive to chemical fertilizers.

 A good organic general purpose fertilizer, or compost tea would work great.
 You could also add slow-release organic granules to the soil if you prefer doing that.